 Inspect the snowplow’s cutting edge and runners at regular intervals throughout the plowing season, and replace them according to the manufacturer’s recommendations.
 The cutting edge on a new snowplow is about five inches in length, and the mold board will typically become damaged when the edge wears down to between 3.5 and four inches.
 Replace the runners if they’re not long enough to cut at least ½ inch about ground level.

 Inspect the black and yellow powder coating on the plow for signs of rust or damage at the beginning and end of the plowing season.
 Touch up the coatings with the appropriate powder as needed.
 These powders typically come in spray cans and are readily available from hardware stores and home improvement centers.

+Hydraulic fluid is key for properly maintaining your snow plow.
 Check the level of hydraulic fluid at the start of the season.
 Lower the lift ram or fully retract it, depending on your particular model of snow plow.
 Add more hydraulic fluid according to specifications if needed, which typically means filling the reservoir to the indicated mark.
 Ensure the hydraulic system holds the plow at the proper angle for optimum cutting.
 Check for a leak in the hydraulic system if your fluid level drops noticeably over a short period of time.
 Ensure the couplers, hoses and rams don’t have any cuts, leaks or rust that could cause the hydraulic system to fail.